-We can create more sustainable roads in emerging markets
+How MDBs can support sustainable roads in emerging markets

 Roads are among the most strategic development opportunities in the infrastructure sector.
 Globally, about USD218 billion (0.45% of global GDP) is spent on roads each year.
-This creates a sizable opportunity to shape more sustainable systems and ensure large investments in roads result in outcomes that align with sustainable development goals.
+This creates a sizable opportunity to shape more sustainable systems and ensure large investments in roads result in outcomes that align with the United Nations Sustainable Development Goals.

 Technology maximises investments in infrastructure and enables us to do more with less by: